 Every operating system has a default time zone configured.
-Sometimes users are required to change the default timezone to some other timezone as per their requirements on Linux system.
-This tutorial will help to change the timezone on Debian 9/8 systems.
+Sometimes users are required to change the default timezone to some other timezone as per their requirements on the Linux system.
+This tutorial will help to change the timezone on Debian 10, Debian 9 and Debian 8 systems.

 Linux uses /etc/localtime file as current systems timezone.
 We can simply use “